Click the partial timeline above to open the entire 300dpi timeline in a new tab.

-At one point, while on the way to the Promised Land (during their 40 years of wandering), the people complained of not having water, or food.
-God told Moses to strike a specific rock once and He would send water, but Moses lost his temper with the people and struck the rock twice.
+At one point, while on the way to the Promised Land (during their 40 years of wandering), the people complained of not having water.
+God told Moses to speak to a specific rock and He would send water, but Moses lost his temper with the people and struck the rock twice (Numbers 20).
 Because of that one sin (not doing exactly as God had asked) Moses was told that he would not be allowed into the Promised Land (Canaan).
 Moses died at the end of the 40 years of wandering in the wilderness, but before he died God allowed him to see into Canaan.
 Moses was very disappointed that he could not go into Canaan, but He still trusted in His Creator.
 God had a much better plan for him.

 As mentioned above, God had a much better plan for Moses than just being able to go into Canaan.
 And God has a better plan for you too.
 In fact, He always wants the best for you, because He really does love you.
 Let Him prove it to you personally (like He did for the Israelites) so that you will know you can trust Him as well.

 Of course this is just a very short summary, so for more details you can either click on an event below the timeline above, or if you'd rather just keep reading, all of those events are listed in order below.